pfrazee/crdt_talk/README.txt

 exactly once guarantees idempotence

-but op-based requires "guaranteed causal delivery"
+but op-based also requires "guaranteed causal delivery"

 what's that about?